-Action 14.4.2: For new distribution (electrical) and communication (telephone, DSL, Broadband, Cable) lines, place underground in the road right-of-way whenever feasible and possible.
+Action 14.4.2: For new, updated or replaced distribution (electrical) and communication (telephone, DSL, Broadband, Cable) lines, place underground in the road right-of-way whenever feasible and possible.
 When not feasible and possible, place within or adjacent to existing utilities.